 Mastering French grammar is essential for effective communication in French.
 By understanding and practicing the important rules of French grammar, such as verb conjugation, articles and gender, adjective agreement, word order, pronouns, and negation, you can improve your language skills and communicate more effectively.
 Additionally, using online resources such as grammar guides, vocabulary lists, and language exchange programs can help you enhance your understanding of French grammar and gain fluency in the language.

 Regular conversation with native French speakers is the key to real fluency.
 There's no better way to build confidence, develop comprehension skills, and achieve natural pronunciation with an authentic accent.
-Rated Excellent on Trustpilot, our online language classes are fun, effective and guaranteed to get you talking.
+Rated Excellent on Trustpilot, our classes are fun, effective and guaranteed to get you talking.

 Ayami Hamakawa - Learning German